From the blog

 A quote the customer has to print, sign, and scan back is a quote that sits in an inbox.
 The faster it is to accept, the faster you're booked in — and the less time a competitor has to get there first.

-This is the bit we built grafter.ly around: you send a quote, the customer opens a link on their phone, taps accept, and it's done — you both have a record, and the job moves forward without a single bit of paperwork chasing.
+This is the bit we built grafter.ly around: you send a quote, the customer opens a link on their phone, types their name to accept, and it's done — you both have a record of the agreed price, and the job moves forward without a single bit of paperwork chasing.
 If you're still doing this over text and email, that's the gap worth closing first.
+Try it free for 30 days — no card to start.

 Follow up once, without apologising